Dental Crowns An Overview

 Dental crowns are sometimes called “caps” because they are placed over the tooth, covering the entire tooth structure.
 Our dentists use a variety of materials to add strength and durability to teeth that are weakened by decay or existing restoration.

 The crown placement process requires only two office visits.
-At the first visit the damaged portion of your tooth is removed, x-rays are taken, and a temporary crown is attached.
+At the first visit, the damaged portion of your tooth is removed, x-rays are taken, and a temporary crown is attached.
 The permanent crown, made of porcelain or metal, will be fitted at the second visit.
 The permanent tooth will fit comfortably and will blend in with the surrounding teeth.

-About Porcelain Dental Crowns
+About Dental Crowns in Buford, GA

 Dental Crown FAQs